AbdalMahfuj/BS23-iOS-Task/README.md

 ## Overview

 This is an iOS application that allows users to explore a curated list of movies.
-Users can view a list of movies, access detailed information about each movie from Themoviedb.org free API.
+Users can view a list of movies, access detailed information about each movie and can search movie from Themoviedb.org free API.

 ## Features